swathij943/photolabs-starter/README.md

 # Photolabs
 PhotoLabs is a React-based single-page application (SPA) that allows users to view photos in different contexts.
 We will use a pre-existing API to build a frontend user experience for users to interact with photos!

+The PhotoLabs project for the Lighthouse Web Development Flex Program.
+Focus full stack REACT prgraomming.

 ## Demo

 !["Filters"](https://github.com/swathij943/photolabs-starter/blob/master/category.gif)